agrml/links/about/index.md

 * Previously – Yandex intranet department [Python, Django, Docker]
 * Had experience with computer networking and C++

-Not looking for job, but see forward for relocation.
 Available as a mentor.